 The ICF framework uses the configuration interface implementation to build the configuration properties inside the API configuration.

 When the configuration interface is implemented, it becomes available to the default API configuration.

 operationsthat the target resource can support, such as

 DeleteOpand so forth.
-For more information, see Operation interfaces.
+For more information, refer to Operation interfaces.